 Double check you don’t have any noise-cancelling features turned on.
 This can mute the sound coming from your headphones and make them seem quieter than they are.

 Turn off any noise-cancelling feature you might have in the settings of your device, or switch to a volume where you hear ambient sounds like cars passing by or people talking on their phone nearby for reference.
-You may want to check out my post about static noise in headphones.
+You may want to check out my post about headphone static problems.

 7. Check your Bluetooth connection

 If you have a Bluetooth headset, the volume might be low because of a weak connection.
 Check your battery level to see if it’s at 100%.
 If so, try changing positions or turning them off and then on again.
 If that doesn’t work: Try switching Bluetooth sources — usually these are found in the settings menu for your device or Bluetooth transmitter.

 This can be easily overlooked, but if you have wax in your ear it will sound like the volume is turned down.
 You can blow into one of your ears to see if this helps, then use a cotton bud with some water and gently clean the inside of the ear canal.
 If there are any excess bits left over from cleaning, try using baby oil or olive oil.